garrettspot/ShopEZ/README.md

 - 💳 Basic checkout process
 - 🔍 Product filtering by category and price range

+## APIs Used

+- `react-router-dom` - For routing and navigation
+- `localStorage` - For persistent cart and wishlist storage
+- `CustomEvent API` - For search event handling
+- `FakeStore API` - For getting mock products

 ## Tech Stack

 - React 19